Battle of Sacile: Austrian strategy

 's IX Armeekorps counted 22,290 soldiers and 86 guns in three divisions.
-The 1st Division was led by Feldmarschall-Leutnant Franz Gorup von Besanez, the 2nd Division was under Feldmarschall-Leutnant Christian Wolfskeel von Reichenberg, and the 3rd Division was directed by Feldmarschall-Leutnant Vinko Knežević.
+The 1st Division was led by Feldmarschall-Leutnant Franz Gorup von Besanez, the 2nd Division was under Feldmarschall-Leutnant Christian Wolfskehl von Reichenberg, and the 3rd Division was directed by Feldmarschall-Leutnant Vinko Knežević.
 Feldmarschall-Leutnant Guido Lippa was responsible for 30,000 Landwehr and reserves.
 These numbers differ somewhat from Schneid's list and include Stoichevich's force as part of Knesevich's division.

 Before the Austrians launched the war, the Tyrol flared in a spontaneous revolt.
 The German-speaking Tyrolese under leaders like Andreas Hofer began driving out the Bavarian garrisons.
 Desiring to aid the rebellion, Charles ordered John to send Chasteler and 10,000 Austrian troops to help the Tyrolese.
 Ignaz Gyulai's brother Albert replaced Chasteler as the commander of a reduced VIII Armeekorps.
 The organization of Chastler's force is shown in the Tyrol 1809 order of battle.

 French strategy

 Aware that Austria probably intended to make war, Napoleon reinforced the Army of Italy under Eugène de Beauharnais, building the French component up to a strength of six infantry and three cavalry divisions.
 Many of these "French" troops were Italians, since portions of northwest Italy had been annexed to France.
 In addition, Viceroy Eugène formed three Italian infantry divisions.
 The Franco-Italian army counted 70,000 troops, though they were somewhat scattered across northern Italy.

 Before 1809, Eugène never led so much as a regiment into battle, yet Napoleon entrusted him with command of the Army of Italy.
 To prepare his stepson Eugène for the role, the emperor advised him how to defend Italy in many detailed letters.
 He wrote that if the Austrians invaded in superior numbers, the viceroy was to give up the Isonzo River line and fall back to the Piave River.
 The emperor noted that the Adige river was a particularly important strategic position.
 Napoleon did not believe Austria would attack in April, and in any case, did not wish to provoke his enemy by concentrating his armies.
 Therefore, Eugène's army remained somewhat dispersed.

 At the beginning of hostilities, the Franco-Italian troops were stationed in the following positions.
-The 1st Division of General of Division Jean Mathieu Seras and the 2nd Division under General of Division Jean-Baptiste Broussier deployed behind the Isonzo River.
+The 1st Division of General of Division Jean-Mathieu Seras and the 2nd Division under General of Division Jean-Baptiste Broussier deployed behind the Isonzo River.
 General of Division Paul Grenier's 3rd Division and General of Division Jean Maximilien Lamarque's 5th Division assembled behind the Tagliamento river.
 The 4th Division of General of Division Gabriel Barbou des Courières and the 6th Division under General of Division Pierre François Joseph Durutte concentrated in north-central Italy.
 The three cavalry divisions and the Italian Guard organized behind the Adige river.
 The unit locations are listed exactly as they are mentioned in the text.
 However, it is more likely that Barbou was behind the Tagliamento and Lamarque in north-central Italy.
 Otherwise, there is no explanation why Lamarque was unable to reach the field of battle.